microsoft/atlas-design/site/src/atomics/overflow.md

 ## Usage

 As an example we'll use a parent element's border radius in combination with `.overflow-hidden` to ensure a child element's background is clipped.
-This is primarily useful with images nested deeploy in content, but here we'll use a background color for ease.
+This is primarily with images deeply nested in content, but here we'll use a background color for ease.

 ```html
 <div class="overflow-hidden border-radius-lg">